cwarden45/DTC_Scripts/Nutrigenomics/README.md

 **So, please note that there is no spit kit for the Food Sensitivity (and it looks like *they no longer use the OrageneDx spit kit for Metabolism+ Test* - I just had a generic conical tube with some barcode stickers on it).**

+I think part of the confusion may be that I was ordering this kit through Helix, since they already have DNA for me.
+For example, what I recieved does match the [EverlyWell Food Sensitivity Test](https://www.everlywell.com/products/food-sensitivity/).
+I'm still a little confused about that screenshot on the Helix website (which actually matches what I saw, without a "Saliva Collection Tube" in the listing of kit materials).
+However, I was initially sufficiently concerned that I posted a reply to the Twitter discussion thread.
+However, I proptly deleted that as soon as I saw this alternative explanation.
+While this still leaves me some concerns, they are not as urgent as I intially thought.
+So, I apologize if anybody saw that response in the brief time that it was posted.

 Also, as a matter of personal preference, I like getting my blood drawn by somebody else (you can't look away when you are using a lancet on yourself).
 However, that may just be me :)

 GenoPalate: